 Q) Tell us about LabStreet and your personal motivation to start this.

-LabStreet is a premium diagnostic brand which helps patients get blood and tests done conveniently.
+LabStreet is a premium diagnostic brand that helps patients get blood and tests done conveniently.
 We were working on a diabetes management mobile application and spoke to several people about the key challenges.
-We realized that the recurring theme was the difficulty which people face while getting blood tests done.
+We realized that the recurring theme was the difficulty that people face while getting blood tests done.
 The customer experience was pathetic where they would have to call the diagnostic center multiple times for the sample collection.

 Q) What sets LabStreet apart from the competition?